Guests

 At Theater Waidspeicher, he created puppets for the productions of "Divine Comedy", "Mademoiselle de Scuderi", "Atlas of Remote Islands" as well as "The Nutcracker and the Mouse King".

-In the season 2022/2023 he creates the puppets for "The Servant of Two Masters".
+In the 2022/2023 season he created the puppets for "The Servant of Two Masters".

 Matthias Thieme